 By the time the Toronado received its first full redesign for 1971, Oldsmobile had seen the writing on the wall.
 If the first Toronado had been a high-tech answer to the dashing Buick Riviera, the second generation would be Lansing’s Eldorado: a posh personal luxury cruiser of which front-wheel drive was only an incidental feature.

 The new Toronado dispensed entirely with the first generation’s fastback shape, which had been progressively toned down since 1969; the roof and rear fenders were now clearly separate.
-The result was a boxier shape that bore a more than passing resemblance to the contemporary Eldorado, particularly in profile.
-If the Toronado looked more like a 1970 Eldorado than the bulkier, all-new 1971 car, that was not necessarily a bad thing; Cadillac resale values were at their peak in the early seventies, so in some markets, a late-model Eldorado actually commanded higher prices than a brand-new Toronado.
-The Toronado’s greatest stylistic departure was the front end, which was distinctly Oldsmobile.
+The result was a boxier shape that bore a more than passing resemblance to the contemporary Eldorado, particularly in profile, although the twin grilles subtly continued the first-generation Toronado’s nod to the Cord 810/812.
+If the Toronado looked more like a 1970 Eldorado than the bulkier, all-new 1971 Eldo, that was not necessarily a bad thing; Cadillac resale values were at their peak in the early seventies, so in some markets, a late-model Eldorado actually commanded higher prices than a brand-new Toronado.
+The Toronado’s greatest stylistic departure from the Cadillac theme was the front end, which was distinctly Oldsmobile.

 The Toronado once again shared its E-body shell with the Eldorado and Riviera.
 Previously, the Toronado and Eldorado had been semi-unitized, while the Riviera had a self-supporting cruciform chassis, but for 1971, all three cars rode a full-length perimeter frame, intended to provide greater isolation from noise, vibration, and harshness.
 Both the Toronado and Eldorado traded their previous rear suspensions, which had used single leaf springs and quad shocks, for trailing arms and coil springs, further reducing ride harshness.
 The Toronado’s damping and spring rates were now luxury-car soft, although the F41 heavy-duty suspension was still on the option list.